 Ponce, named after Spanish conquistador Juan Ponce De León, has many historical and cultural attractions as well.
 There are several museums to visit such as the Museo de Arte de Ponce, Museo de la Musica Puertorriqueña, Museo de la Historia de Ponce, and the Museo de Castillo Serrallés.
 There are also several notable buildings that speak of Ponce’s rich history like the Parque de Bombas, Casa Wiechers-Villaronga, and Casa Alcaldía, Ponce’s city hall.

-The River Camuy is the world’s third longest underground river and it is located in an area of Puerto Rico known as “karst counry”.
+The River Camuy is the world’s third longest underground river and it is located in an area of Puerto Rico known as “karst country”.
 This area of uneven ground is due to the erosion of the island’s limestone.
 As a result of this erosion, you can see some stunning caves.
-At the park you can see where the Rio Camuy flows underground and explore cueva clara.
+At the park you can see where the Rio Camuy flows underground and explore cueva Clara.

 La Parguera is a fishing village, but it is the place to be at night.
 Many tiny dinoflagellates light up the bay with the slightest of movements with millions of small points of light.
 It is the only phosphorescent bay that you can swim in.